orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 </tr>
 </table>

-This is, in particular, the strategy that has to be followed in case the original Neo4j's nodes have multiple _Labels_ (and are hence migrated into the single OrientDB `Class` _MultipleLabelNeo4jConversion_).
+This is, in particular, the strategy that must be followed in case the original Neo4j's nodes have multiple _Labels_ (and are hence migrated into the single OrientDB `Class` _MultipleLabelNeo4jConversion_).

 Note that the property _Neo4jLabelList_ has an index on it.